 - Bales must be dry, with a moisture content below 20%.

-- Bales should be as dense and compact as possible.
+- Bales should be dense and compact.
 The baling machine should be set to maximum compression; in general this means bales contain about one third more straw than usual.
-For two-string bales, weight should be between 16kg and 25kg.
+For two-string bales, mass should be between 16kg and 25kg.

 - Bales should be regular and uniform in shape.
 They should not have missing corners, nor be curved, nor be of different heights and widths.

 - Bales should be more than twice as long as they are wide for loadbearing but can be shorter for infill.
-They are usually measured in imperial units rather than metric: about 41″ (1.05m) long on average is good that reduces to 1m after dressing.
+They are usually measured in imperial units rather than metric: about 41″ (1.04m) long on average is good that reduces to 1m after dressing.

-- Strings must be ‘very tight’ – as a practical guide the strings should be tight enough so that it is difficult to get your fingers underneath.
+- Strings must be ‘very tight’ – as a practical guide the strings should be tight enough so that it is difficult to get fingers underneath.
 They should be about 100mm (4″) in from the edges of the bale and not sliding off the corners.
-String should be sisal or hemp baling twine for a low environmental impact or polypropylene, but not wire, as metal is best avoided within a straw wall.

-- The type of straw is immaterial as long as the above guidelines are followed.
-It can be wheat, barley, rye, oats, rice etc. Rye would be a good choice as it contains a natural fungicide so is very resistant to rot, but it’s almost impossible to get it in the right size of bales.
-Winter wheat would be the second choice as it is more durable, having had to survive harsher weather conditions.
+- Variety of straw can be wheat, barley, rye, oats, rice etc. Rye would be a good choice as it contains a natural fungicide so is very resistant to rot, but currently (2021) is difficult to source.
+Winter wheat is a good choice as it is more durable than spring wheat, having had to survive harsh weather conditions.

 - There should be no signs that vermin have set up home in the bales during storage.

 - Stored bales should be raised off the ground on pallets or similar – by at least 150mm if outside – and weatherproofed but allowing for good ventilation especially at the top of the stack.

 The age of the straw does not matter as long as the above conditions are fulfilled, and it has been stored correctly.
 All the above conditions apply equally to all bales, whether they are being used for load-bearing or infill.

 Bale size and length